WARNING: This page displays images containing spurting blood.

 Between hunts, different hordes of arrow heads will often be busy fighting each other for territory, food, or fertile females.

-Hoards are always composed of an alpha female, who delegates who gets to stay, and who gets to breed.
-There are many complex social behaviors that wyngrew are still yet to study, but because of their elusive behavior in the dark, there is still on-going research to be had.
+Hordes are always composed of an alpha female, who delegates who gets to stay, and who gets to breed.
+There are many complex social behaviors that Wyngrew are still yet to study, but because of their elusive behavior in the dark, there is still on-going research to be had.

 Noises and Communication:

 Arrow heads are known for their haunting, clicking/chattering sounds that echo in the night.
 These calls are able to bounce off their thick tree surroundings and make it very difficult to pinpoint the exact location of where they are coming from.